 Nasim Aghili (artist, director, writer) and Björn Karlsson (artist and horticulturist) is an artist duo working in the field of performing and visual arts. aghili/karlsson’s performances, theatre installations, art in the public space and collaborative works often deal with the experience of existing and living in different forms of exile and how power reproduces ungrievability.
 Their works often take form of healing rituals and the collaborative making of grievability.
 The last few years they have been involved in international projects that explore radical gardening, civil disobedience and the aesthetics of sisterhood – mainly with artists, activists and collectives whose work involves various forms of decolonising practices. aghili/karlsson are based in Stockholm and the rural area outside of Södertälje where they also have their garden and studio. www.aghili-karlsson.se

 The Art Group Ful; Rani Nair, Nasim Aghili and Malin Holgersson in collaboration with Björn Karlsson.
 Graphic design: Hanne Lindberg.
 Illustrator: Shabnam Faraee.
 Producer: Johanna Gustafsson.
 Finding Sisterhood is a project by the Art Group Ful and Dans i Lund/Rani Nair and is made in collaboration with MDT.
-Supported by: The Swedish Arts Council, The Swedish Arts Grant Committee, Lund’s municipality, and Stenkrossen’s maxistöd.
+The event is made possible in collaboration with the International Dance Program at the Swedish Arts Grants Committee, The Swedish Arts Council, Lund’s municipality, and Stenkrossen’s maxistöd.